Equine-Assisted Psychotherapy (EAP)

-Equine-assisted psychotherapy (EAP) is an emerging treatment modality that utilizes horse-handling activities to generate powerful therapeutic metaphors-metaphors, symbolic and that reflect how each individual relates to self and others.
-With the support of peers and Rites equine specialist and attending clinical therapist, students examine these metaphors to gain insight into their fears, habits, and unconscious ways of relating.
-As issues arise within the equine setting, students have en-vivo opportunities to work toward the understanding and healing of those issues.
+Equine-assisted psychotherapy (EAP) is an emerging treatment modality that utilizes horse-handling activities to generate powerful therapeutic symbolic metaphors that reflect how each individual relates to self and others.
+With the support of peers, and Rites equine specialist and an attending clinical therapist, students examine these metaphors to gain insight into their fears, habits, and unconscious ways of relating.
+As issues arise within the equine setting, students have opportunities to work toward the understanding and healing of those issues.

 Therapeutic Horseback Riding is a form of physical and mental health therapy for people who have a range of disabilities including physical, emotional, cognitive, and social difficulties.
 Horses provide a tool for physical therapy, emotional growth, and cognitive improvement, in a unique format that is fun, exhilarating, and sometimes has the power to change a person’s perspective on life!
 Besides the physical benefits derived from therapeutic riding, the contact with the animal is a powerful experience, and the strong bond that is usually experienced has a profound, uplifting effect on people who are troubled or suffering.